Basement Problems and Basement Finishing — Dry It Out or Build It Out

-Your Custom Basement Finishing Plan
+Your Custom Basement Plan

-- Moisture assessment and remediation plan before any framing starts
+- Remediation plan before any framing starts

-- Framing layout that meets code and maximizes livable space
+- Framing layout that meets code and maximizes livable space (for finishing)

 - Electrical plan — circuits, panel capacity, permit requirements